Dr Elizabeth Yi Wang

 Profile

-1. How do multi-location enterprises achieve competitive advantage by managing risk and maintaining control in critical processes such as internationalisation, learning, invention, and partnership development?
+1. How do multi-location organisations achieve competitive advantage by managing risk and maintaining control in critical processes such as internationalisation, learning, invention, and partnership development?

-3. How can policy interventions be coordinated across borders to mainstream sustainable development both globally and locally?
+3. How can interventions by governments, firms, and civil society be coordinated across borders to mainstream sustainable development at both global and local levels?

-A strong advocate for empowering sustainable development in the Global South, Dr Wang is critical of institutional failures that hinder collaboration and slow progress toward achieving the SDGs.
-Her work often intersects international business strategy with development, governance, and sustainability.
+A strong advocate for sustainable development in the Global South, Dr Wang is critical of institutional conditions that hinder collaboration among firms, governments, and society stakeholders.
+Her work sits at the intersection of international business, strategy, development, governance, and sustainability, with a focus on how organisations and institutions can work together and sustain such efforts to address complex global challenges.

 She served as a long-standing Co-chair of the European Academy of International Business (EIBA)/EIASM Doctoral Symposium in International Business (EIBA-DS) from 2013 to 2019.
 During her tenure, the Symposium was renamed the Danny Van Den Bulcke Doctoral Symposium in International Business (DVDB-DS) in honor of one of the field’s key scholars.